eellak/greek-commiters_wp-plugins/README.md

 # greek-commiters_wp-plugins

-The Wordpress plugins developed to implement the Github Contributor page
+The Wordpress plugins developed to implement the Github Contributor page at https://opensource.ellak.gr/github_contributor/